 The contracted services include the costs of repairs and maintenance, consulting and contracted services, audit and legal fees, telecommunications, insurance, and other services.

-Most of these costs stay consistent from year to year, but there are projected decreases in repair and maintenance costs after 2024 as there are some larger project in 2024 (i.e., repairs to the Tri-Services building, trailer generator repairs, and other specific equipment repairs).
+Most of these costs stay consistent from year to year, but there are projected decreases in repair and maintenance costs after 2025 as there are some larger project in 2023-2025 (i.e., road maintenance for wind project, including dust abatement for the project).
+There are also additional road repairs scheduled for 2025 for pavement repairs on the airport road.